dikortis/LetsTalkETC/Episodes/Episode_1.md

 **Christian Seberino:**
  don't then encourage other
-entities to support ET c and who knows oh and up
+entities to support ETC and who knows oh and up

 **Carlo Vicari:**